conorsch/ansible-digitalocean-vpn/README.md

 You should have Ansible installed.
 See [below for installation details](#installing-ansible).

 ### Installing Ansible
-If you haven't used Ansible before, you'll need to install it to use this script.
+If you haven't used Ansible before, you'll need to install it before provisioning your VPN server.
 On most platforms, the simplest way is to use pip:

 ```